-School/ College name: Garston Manor School Academic Year: September 2023 / 2024
+School/ College name: Ashfield Junior School Academic Year: September 2023 / 2024

-Return declaration to: Ian Sabin (Via Shelley Jones) by: Date 11/09/2023
+Return declaration to: Andre Dourado > by: Date 15/09/2023

-Please read the following Child Protection Policy and associated parts of statutory guidance Keeping Children Safe in Education DfE 2023.
-These documents are all available in the I drive within the 'Safeguarding Documents 2023' folder.
+Please agree a time and date with your school's DSL/ DDSL, to read the following Child Protection Policy and associated parts of statutory guidance Keeping Children Safe in Education DfE 2023.
 Please thereafter verify that you have understand your role and responsibilities in relation to these.

 Statutory Guidance and School's Child Protection Policy Date and Verification When Completed 1.
-The school's Child Protection Policy (Arrangements for safeguarding and promoting the welfare of children in your school) Click or tap to enter a date.
-2. Part One of KCSiE 2023 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Click or tap to enter a date.
-3. Annex B (Specific Safeguarding issues) KCSiE 2023 Click or tap to enter a date.
-4. Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL 5.
-I am aware of who my school's DSL and Deputy(s) for safeguarding are <insert and="" ddsl="" dsl="" name="" of="" s=""></insert> 6.
-If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I have the means to report this and/or discuss any concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL
+The school's Child Protection Policy (Arrangements for safeguarding and promoting the welfare of children in your school) Dated: 2.
+Part One of KCSiE 2023 (or Annex A is a condensed version of Part One and for non-teaching staff) Safeguarding information for all staff, what you should know and do to safeguard children Dated: 3.
+Annex B (Specific Safeguarding issues) KCSiE 2023 Dated: 4.
+Having read the above guidance, I understand my role and responsibilities to comply with these I agree or I do not agree and require further support from DSL 5.
+I am aware of who my school's DSL and Deputy(s) for safeguarding are The DSL and Deputy DSLs at Ashfield are: 6.
+If I need support or I am worried about the wellbeing and safety of a child(ren) or suspect they are being harmed, I have the means to report this and/or discuss any concerns with the DSL/DDSL team in my school I agree or I do not agree and require further support from DSL I know that further guidance, together with copies of the policies mentioned above, are available at: The school office, and/or school website